- Diet Plans

 Back to school time means a getting back on track in many ways.
 The lazy days of summer can sometimes lead to lax eating habits and sleep schedules.
 Now is the time for parents and children to discuss healthy eating habits and nutrition.

-For children, it's not really about counting calories or fat, instead parents should teach them about portion control and making healthy choices.
+For children, it's not really about counting calories or fat.
+Instead, parents should teach them about portion control and making healthy choices.
 Make it fun and realistic, knowing that there is always room for some foods that aren't "perfect".
-Teach children to eat approximately every 3 hours or so, enabling their body to stay in balance.
+Teach children to eat approximately every 3 hours or so, enabling their bodies to stay in balance.

 One way to get more nutrition into your child's lunchbox or after school snack is to get the child involved in the decision-making and meal planning process.
 Ask your child what they would like to eat and then include those choices in their school lunches and at mealtimes.
 You'll ...
 Continue